rapPayne/marvel-explorer/README.md

 3. After you register, follow the prompts to get an API developer key

 # To compile and run
-1. cd to this directory
+1. cd app
 2. flutter run
-(Or you can run it through your IDE)
+(Or you can run/debug it through your IDE)